workloads/packer-templates/packer/vagrant/README.md

 To enable building for and deploying to [Vagrant Cloud](https://app.vagrantup.com/), open [image.pkr.hcl](image.pkr.hcl).

-Then, uncomment the Vagrant Cloud-specific `post-processor` (near the bottom of the file) and execute a build targetted at `vagrant`:
+Then, uncomment the Vagrant Cloud-specific `post-processor` (near the bottom of the file) and execute a build targeted at `vagrant`:

 ```sh
 make build target=vagrant